Philippe de Villiers: Personal life

 De Villiers was born in Boulogne in the department of Vendée, Western France, the second of five children and eldest son of Jacques Le Jolis de Villiers de Saintignon (born in Nancy, 14 November 1913) and his wife Edwige d'Arexy (born in Nantes, 1 July 1925).
 His paternal grandfather, Louis Le Jolis de Villiers, born at Brucheville on 17 October 1874, was killed in action in World War I at Saint-Paul-en-Forêt on 10 September 1914.
 On 24 October 1904, he had married Jeanne de Saintignon (27 July 1880 – 25 August 1959), by whom he had five children, the youngest of whom was Philippe's father, Jacques.

 De Villiers received a master's degree in Law in 1971, graduated from the Paris Institute of Political Studies in 1973 and from the École nationale d'administration in 1978.
 After his studies, De Villiers became a successful entrepreneur.
 He created the Puy du Fou, one of the most visited theme parks in France, as a living showcase for its history.
 The theme park includes a replica medieval city with the 'Gallo-Roman Stadium', a colosseum designed by De Villiers to stoke patriotic feeling by recreating Gallic rebellions against Imperial Rome.
 The Puy du Fou park received awards from the Themed Entertainment Association in 2012, 2016, 2017 and 2019.

-He is a French aristocrat and a descendant of diplomat and historian Louis Philippe, comte de Ségur and Minister and Regent Philippe II, Duke of Orléans.
-As of 2007 he is a Member of the European Parliament (Independence/Democracy Group).
-He is 1.85 meters tall.

 He is married to Dominique du Buor de Villeneuve, born in Valenciennes on 4 October 1950 and has seven children.